cysouw/diathesis/text/c03_summaryDia.md

 ## Delocative diatheses ~~[PBJ › ADJ]~~

-A ~~delocative diathesis~~ is a diathesis in which an obligatory locational phrase is made optional and is regularly completely removed from the clause.
+A ~~delocative diathesis~~ is a diathesis in which an obligatory location phrase is made optional and is regularly completely removed from the clause.
 For details on the definition see [@sec:intro-locative-delocative], specifically starting at [@par:delocative].

 ### *Präverb Delokativ* {#sec:summary-praverb-delokativ}